lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     group gH2O type 1 2

+..  container:: justify

     Creating groups allows us to apply different dynamics to the liquid and to the walls.

     Let us print the atoms positions in a dump file:

 ..  code-block:: bash
    :caption: *to be copied in Minimization/input.lammps*

     dump mydmp all atom 1000 dump.lammpstrj

+..  container:: justify

     Now, we can include the most important commands for the
     minimization:

 ..  code-block:: bash
    :caption: *to be copied in Minimization/input.lammps*